vEnhance/1802/src/scalint.typ

     drawn in green.
     The blue and red gridlines on the sheet of paper trace out longitude and latitude lines on the Earth.
-    (The piece of paper is probably rotated a bit compared to what you're used to.)
+    (The piece of paper is rotated to have $theta$ on the bottom and $phi$ on the left, to make it look a bit more natural.)
   ],
 ) <fig-scalint-lonlat>